 This is a serious national problem that not only affects public health but also social and economic welfare.
 The Centers for Disease Control and Prevention (CDC) has estimated that due to the abuse of prescription opioids in the United States alone, has cost the economy $78.5 billion a year.

 Imagine that you incur a second condition or personal injury of some kind and are prescribed an opioid as a way to manage your pain again.
 Do you, knowing how powerful opioids can be, take the prescription again?
-Or do you suffer the symptoms of your condition rather than risking relapse.
-That is the daily struggle of millions of Americans suffering from chronic pain: get temporary relief at the cost of the condition potentially controlling you or live with your pain.
+Or do you suffer the symptoms of your condition rather than risking relapse?
+That is the daily struggle of millions of Americans suffering from chronic pain: get temporary relief at the cost of developing another controlling disease.

 A Hidden Epidemic

 More opioids are being prescribed for pain than ever before.
 But most people aren’t aware of how dangerous they can be.
 Between 1999 and 2014, prescription opioid usage quadrupled along with opioid related-overdoses in the United States.